symfony/symfony-docs/quick_tour/the_architecture.rst

 Call me crazy, but after reading this part, you should be comfortable with moving things around and making Symfony2 work for you.
-Everything in Symfony2 is deigned to get out of your way.
+Everything in Symfony2 is designed to get out of your way.
 So, feel free to rename and move directories around as you see fit.

 And that's all for the quick tour.
 From testing to sending emails, you still